exasol/pyexasol/docs/HTTP_TRANSPORT.md

 # HTTP transport

 The main purpose of HTTP transport is to reduce massive fetching overhead associated with large data sets (1M+ rows).
 It uses native Exasol commands `EXPORT` and `IMPORT` specifically designed to move large amounts of data.
-Data is transferred using CSV format with optional compression.
+Data is transferred using CSV format with optional zlib compression.

-This is a powerful tool which helps to bypass creation of Python objects altogether and dramatically increase performance.
+This is a powerful tool which helps to bypass creation of intermediate Python objects altogether and dramatically increases performance.

-PyEXASOL offloads HTTP communication and decompression to separate process using [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) module.
-Main process only reads or writes to [pipe](https://docs.python.org/3/library/os.html#os.pipe) opened in binary mode.
+PyEXASOL offloads HTTP communication and decompression to separate thread using [threading](https://docs.python.org/3/library/threading.html) module.
+Main thread deals with a simple [pipe](https://docs.python.org/3/library/os.html#os.pipe) opened in binary mode.

-Specify custom `callback` function to read or write from pipe and to apply complex logic.
+You may specify a custom `callback` function to read or write from raw pipe and to apply complex logic.
 Use `callback_params` to pass additional parameters to `callback` function (e.g. options for pandas).

-You may also specify `import_params` or `export_params` to alter `IMPORT` or `EXPORT` query and modify data stream.
+You may also specify `import_params` or `export_params` to alter `IMPORT` or `EXPORT` query and modify CSV data stream.

 # Pre-defined functions

 ## Export from Exasol to pandas
 Export data from Exasol into `pandas.DataFrame`.
-You may use `callback_param` argument to pass custom options for pandas [`read_csv`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html) function.
+You may use `callback_param` argument to pass custom options for pandas [`read_csv`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) function.

 ```python
 # Read from SQL